marcc-hpc/esc/docs/_common/allocations.md

 ## Checking the balance {#sbalance}

-We are currently transitioning to a new account balance system.
+We have transitioned to a new account balance system.
 To preview the new system, run the `new_sbalance` command.
 Here is some example output.
 Some users may be associated with multiple projects.

 ~~~
 +-----------------------------------------------+